-Taxonomic: Importance of swimming performance for natural behaviour is generally applicable to fish.
+Taxonomic: Importance of swimming performance for natural behaviour is generally applicable to fish and the other taxa that rely on swimming to support vital behaviours.

-Life stage: Importance of swimming performance for natural behaviour is generally applicable across all life stages.
+Life stage: Importance of swimming performance for natural behaviour is generally applicable across all free-swimming life stages, i.e., post-embryonic life stages.